 As if the Easter Bunny, Santa, and The Tooth Fairy aren’t enough, the Leprechaun comes to visit us on St. Patrick’s Day.
+Here are our favorite leprechaun tricks!

 It didn’t start out that way.
 He just started visiting two years ago.